GNINNUR/espa-cloud-masking/l4-7_cfmask/README.md

 ## Release Notes
 * Added --version option to the command line
-* Updated some command line options in the usage to be consistent with orders
+* Updated some command line options in the usage to be consistent with others
 * Fixed so that the --help option exits successfully instead of indicating a failure
 * Other minor changes to comments and logging output
+* Enhanced Makefile's for build and installation of the software
 * Changes to the location and installation of the EarthSunDistance.txt file
-* TODO TODO TODO - Additional changes are in development
+* Updated for a bug, where the projection of the shadow could possibly use incorrect cloud position information.
+See Issue #34

 ## Installation